Home Pricing

 Updated on: March 1, 2024

-In short, to remove your data from Google you have the following options:
+In short, to remove your data from Google, you have the following options:

-3. Send a removal request to Google
+3. Send a removal request to Google:

-• with the “removal request” tool.
+• using the “removal request” tool

-• US only: Remove info from Google using the new “Results about you” dashboard
+• US only: Remove info from Google using the new “results about you” dashboard

-• EU only: Leverage your right to be forgotten
+• EU only: Leverage your right to be forgotten.

 If you want to remove an image of yourself from Google, follow this guide instead.